pkgr6286/aegis/server/SECURITY.md

 - [ ] Install and configure bcrypt/argon2 (when password auth is implemented)
 - [ ] Hash all user passwords (when password auth is implemented)
 - [ ] Hash all API keys (when partner API keys are implemented)
-- [ ] Create all RLS policies on database
+- [x] Create all RLS policies on database
+- [ ] Create application role for RLS enforcement (see Multi-Tenant Security section)
+- [ ] Update production DATABASE_URL to use app_user role
-- [ ] Test RLS policies with different tenant contexts
+- [ ] Test RLS policies with app_user role and different tenant contexts
 - [ ] Implement rate limiting
 - [ ] Enable HTTPS/TLS
 - [ ] Configure CORS properly